-In 1864 Kennesaw Mountain was the scene of a bloody Civil War battle when General Sherman led his Union forces against the entrenched Confederate forces at the site, resulting in the death of more than 67,000 soldiers.
-The park consists of several thousand acres of protected land, covered with more than 17 miles (27km) of interpretive walking trails.
-The trails encompass historic earthworks and cannon placements, and notable markers and memorials have been provided to commemorate the event.
-A small museum at the site displays Civil War artefacts, and a visitor’s centre provides information about the battle on the site.
-This popular park is visited by more than a million people each year, many of whom come to picnic and enjoy the views afforded across Atlanta.
+Kennesaw Mountain was the scene of a bloody Civil War battle, where in 1864, General Sherman led his Union forces against the entrenched Confederate forces at the site.
+This resulted in the death of more than 67,000 soldiers.
+The park now consists of several thousand acres of protected land, covered with more than 17 miles (27km) of interpretive walking trails.
+The trails contain historic earthworks and cannon placements, where markers and memorials have been placed to commemorate the event.
+A small museum at the site displays Civil War artefacts, and a visitor's centre provides information about the battle on the site.
+This popular park is visited by more than a million people each year, many of whom come to picnic and enjoy the views that the mountain has over Atlanta.

 Telephone: (770) 427 4686

-Admission: Free, but on weekends there is a fare of $2 (adults) and $1 (children) to ride the shuttle bus to the top of the mountain.
+Admission: Free, but on weekends there is a fare of $3 (adults) and $1.50 (children 6-11) to ride the shuttle bus to the top of the mountain.